Will the War in Gaza Finally End? Flotilla Activists Predictably Abused in Israel's Dungeons; Van Jones' Revealing Joke about "Dead Gazan Babies"

 And again, I don't really care what motivates Trump to want an end to this war.

-And obviously, I put a lot of blame on Trump, as I said, for the continuation of this war for 10 months for its escalation for the horrors that it entailed.
+And obviously I put a lot of blame on Trump, as I said, for the continuation of this war for 10 months, for its escalation, for the horrors that it entailed.

-But anyone who pretends to oppose what Israel is doing or to care about the Palestinian cause and the Palestinians themselves and U.S. policy toward Israel should want an end to this war, no matter what motivated motivates it.
+But anyone who pretends to oppose what Israel is doing or to care about the Palestinian cause and the Palestinians themselves and U.S. policy toward Israel should want an end to this war, no matter what motivates it.

-And he wrote this quote there have been very positive discussions with Hamas and countries from all over the world, Arab, Muslim, and everyone else, this weekend to release the hostages and end the war in Gaza, but more importantly, finally have long sought peace in the Middle East.
+And he wrote this, quote, there have been very positive discussions with Hamas and countries from all over the world, Arab, Muslim, and everyone else, this weekend to release the hostages and end the war in Gaza, but more importantly, finally have long sought peace in the Middle East.

 These talks have been very successful and are proceeding rapidly.